 I hope this information reassures you that there is no need to panic about TB and instead, enjoy your vacation to the fullest.

-Written by Shirley Cheng.
+For more information, download the full tipsheet below written by Shirley Cheng.
 Shirley Cheng has over 20 years of public health experience in both Canada and China.
 She holds a Master of Public Health from the University of Waterloo and a Bachelor of Medical Sciences from West China University of Medical Sciences.
 Shirley is also an IAMAT Board Member.
-Download the full tipsheet here: